- How climate change impacts Yukon

 Working together in the North

-Yukon is part of the Pan-territorial Adaptation Partnership, a collaboration between the three territories to address climate change adaptation in the North.
+Yukon is part of the Pan-territorial Adaptation Partnership, a collaboration between the 3 territories to address climate change adaptation in the North.
+Yukon is also part of the Northern Advisory Committee on Adaptation Codes and Standards.
+This committee, formed under the Standards Council of Canada, guides the work of the Northern Infrastructure Standardization Initiative.

 What can I do about climate change?